PratikPawar1401/GoogleSummerofCode_Test_ML4SCI/Common Test/Readme.md

 I'm actively working on enhancing this project.
 Here's my roadmap for future improvements:

 ### Data Handling & Augmentation
-- [ ] Add rotation, flipping, and other relevant augmentations
 - [ ] Implement test-time augmentation for more robust predictions
 - [ ] Add caching for faster data loading